-The mission statement of the Counselling program at Acadia University was jointly created by the M.Ed.
+The mission statement of the Counselling Program at Acadia University was jointly created by the M.Ed.
 Counselling faculty.
-The mission statement is reviewed every three years with the next review due in the spring of 2022.
-The review is conducted in consultation with the Program Advisory Committee and the graduate students in Counselling
+The mission statement is reviewed every 3 years.
+The review is conducted in consultation with the Community Advisory Committee and graduate students in the Counselling Program.

-Acadia University’s Counselling program mission states: The Counselling program at Acadia University is dedicated to the preparation of leaders of the counselling profession through the pursuit of disciplined inquiry, the understanding of and respect for human diversity, and the development, use, and evaluation of effective counselling practices.
-Counselling is a helping profession devoted to the prevention, remediation, and amelioration of emotional, cognitive, behavioural, and interpersonal difficulties, and the enhancement of human potential and quality of life.
-These aims are sought by integrating theory and practice, and with the awareness and skills to work with diverse populations from individual, social, and organizational perspectives.
+The M.Ed.
+Counselling Program's mission states: The Counselling Program at Acadia University is dedicated to the preparation of leaders of the counselling profession through the pursuit of disciplined inquiry, the understanding of and respect for human diversity, and the development, use, and evaluation of effective counselling practices.
+Counselling is a helping profession devoted to the prevention, remediation, and amelioration of emotional, cognitive, behavioural, and interpersonal difficulties and the enhancement of human potential and quality of life.
+These aims are sought by integrating theory and practice and with the awareness and skills to work with diverse populations from individual, social, and organizational perspectives.

-Acadia’s Master of Education in Counselling program provides an accredited and quality-based foundational program preparing professionals for a variety of work settings.
+Acadia’s Counselling Program provides an accredited and quality-based foundational program preparing professionals for various work settings.

-Faculty associated with the Counselling program provide a rigorous academic experience within a supportive environment, which contributes to personal, academic, and professional development, and to personal growth of students from diverse racial, ethnic, religious, geographical, and socio-economic backgrounds who will graduate:
+Faculty associated with the Counselling Program provide a rigorous academic experience within a supportive environment, which contributes to personal, academic, and professional development and to the personal growth of students from diverse racial, ethnic, religious, geographical, and socio-economic backgrounds who will graduate:

-- As mature counsellors with reasonable awareness of themselves and the impact they have on others.
+- As mature counsellors with reasonable awareness of themselves and their impact on others.

 - With a commitment to the scholarly and professional community of counselling and the people to whom they provide service and with whom they consult.